-Based on the analyses conducted, several transit alternatives for consideration in the future have been compiled.
+Based on the analyses conducted, several future transit alternatives were developed.
 These alternatives are based on input from a variety of sources and provide a menu of options for how BTS could proceed in the future.
 A refined set of alternatives will be developed from the alternatives listed and/or other alternatives suggested by project stakeholders.
 The alternatives are discussed in the following subsections.